andrasq/node-docs/bson-to-json.md

 - dates serialize to the built-in `toISOString()` format
 - BSON arrays are identical to BSON objects, and array indices are easy to recover

+The heart of the conversion is looping over the bytes in the source buffer, copying them into the target buffer, with some minor alterations.

+Some conversions required writing a lexical analyzer (a lexer, a concept familiar from compilers):  scanning bytes and assembling them into numbers and strings.
+Some numbers were base 10 big-endian (human), others base-256 little-endian (binary).

+The code to scan floating-point numbers I borrowed from another project of mine, since a hand-written js function to convert 8 stored bytes into a floating-point Number sped up the conversion of floats by 40% over `buffer.readDoubleLE()`.

 Timings
 -------